stbnrivas/dataModels/specs/Environment/NoiseLevelObserved/doc/spec.md

     `refWeatherObserved`) which will capture the associated weather conditions.
 -   B/ Adding weather-related properties defined at [WeatherObserved](../../../Weather/WeatherObserved/doc/spec.md).

+### Representing Frequency Data

+As the number of frequencies collected may vary from the ISO standard it is suggested that anything outside of this range be omitted and if frequencies within this range are missing the values are set to 0

 **Note**: JSON Schemas are intended to capture the data type and associated constraints of the different Attributes, regardless their final representation